Skip to content

 }

-This will create a 1 node PostgreSQL cluster which will be attached to network public.5.
+This will create a 1 node postgres cluster which will be attached to network public.5.

 This options will provide custom values for compute resources.